The Chambers Brothers: 1969

+1970s

+Due to the success the group was having with dance halls with the album Love, Peace and Happiness, the single "Bang Bang" Parts 1 & 2 was released in Belgium by special request.

 The group performed at the Whiskey A Go Go, which was filmed by Lawrence-LaMarr Productions.
 According to the 28 March 1970 issue of Record World, Lawrence-LaMarr Productions was a newly formed production company which was connected with their manager, Charles LaMarr.
 The film which was the fourth special by the production co. was to be aired on National TV.

+A single from the Love, Peace and Happiness album, "Let's Do It" was getting recognition in the UK.
+Penny Valentine noted the vocal interpretations, the tight brass and the steady consistency of the song.

 By January 1971, the group's single "Funky" from their forthcoming New Generation album had been released.
 It debuted at no. 58 in the Record World R&B Singles Chart for the week of 16 January 1971.
 "Funky" debuted at no 149 in the Record World 101 - 150 Singles chart for the week of 30 January.

 The group's New Generation album was out in February and was reviewed in the 6 February issue of Record World.
 Released on Columbia C 30032.
 The songs, "Practice What You Preach", "Reflections", and "Going to the Mill" were selected as the best.

 Having had issues with past producers who weren't willing to listen to their ideas, the Chambers Brothers started producing their own material.
 According to the April 1971 issue of Hit Parader, the group had recently performed with a 22-piece orchestra at Carnegie Hall.
 Joe Chambers was also quoted as saying that they wanted to get into produding other acts and one of them he believed they would work with was Brooklyn Bridge.

 A Greatest Hits album was released in November 1971.
 It was reviewed in the 27 November 1971 issue of Cash Box.
 There were good sales predictions for the pop, R&B and underground markets.

 Brian Keenan left the band in 1971 due to major problems with the group's management.